Master of Science (MS) in Leadership and Policy Studies: School Administration and Supervision

-Great leaders are required for great schools, and the Memphis Leadership Scholars Program prepares people to be great school leaders.
-This 12 month, blended-learning 30 semester hours graduate education program is built upon Tennessee Instructional Leadership Standards.
-Successful students will receive a M.Ed. or Ed.S. degree and a Tennessee Instructional Leader license.
+Great leaders are required for great schools, and the Master of Science (MS) in Leadership and Policy Studies: School Administration and Supervision prepares people to be great school leaders.
+This 12-month, blended-learning, 30-semester hours graduate education program is built upon Tennessee Instructional Leadership Standards.
+Successful students will receive a Master of Science (MS) or Education Specialist (EdS) degree and a Tennessee Instructional Leadership License.

 Results matter in today's educational environment.
 During the past decade, The University of Memphis Department of Leadership has completely rebuilt its school leadership programs to assure that graduates are well prepared to lead educational changes that can produce improved student achievement results.
 Department of Leadership graduates have proven records of success as principals, central office instructional supervisors, local school district superintendents, and state school superintendents.

-The Memphis Leadership Scholars Program is a working partnership between local school districts and the Department of Leadership.
+The Master of Science (MS) in Leadership and Policy Studies: School Administration and Supervision program is a working partnership between local school districts and the Department of Leadership.
 School district superintendents must have excellent candidates who are well prepared, licensed, ready and willing to serve as school leaders.
 Success in today's results driven environment requires strategic planning.
-The rigorous nomination and selection processes can assist school superintendents to place the "right people in the right seats on the bus".
+The rigorous nomination and selection processes can assist school superintendents to place the "right people in the right seats on the bus."

 Investing in an outstanding principal preparation program is a small cost when compared to the immense responsibilities placed on today's principals.
 Principals are responsible for major decisions involving millions of dollars regarding personnel, curriculum, instruction, academic performance, finance, and community outreach.
 The right leader must be prepared and ready when the vacancy occurs.